Foods that are yellow are completely listed in this article. Before we start, let’s examine what yellow foods offer.

 Yellow foods have a lot of advantages, but it’s best to consider what each one offers rather than considering them all at once.

-The biological pigments in foods that are yellow give them their color.
-Carotenoids produce a rich orange or yellow color, and anthocyanins, which provide a pale yellow color, are the two most prevalent kinds.
+The two most prevalent kinds are carotenoids, which produce a rich orange or yellow color, and anthocyanins, which provide a pale yellow color.

 The intense yellow color produced by the curcumin and crocin molecules in Tumeric and saffron is due to carotenoids.

 These substances can provide health benefits through our diets and have antioxidant characteristics that protect plants.
-Here are some of the best foods that are yellow.

 1. Asian Pears